 The term “collage” is historically incorrect with respect to photography.
 However, it is used in modern every day speech.
 This may be part of the evolution of language.
-Despite this, “collage” and “photomontage” come from separate processes.
-The methods of creation differ.
-The guide to correct use of the term “collage” lies in the preparation, content and organisation of the piece.
+The difference lies in two separate methods of creation.
+The guide to correct use of the term lies in the preparation, content and organisation of the piece.

-The collage is an artful, illogical, arrangement.
-There is little or no theme in the images used.
-The pictures in a collage are about art, texture, arrangement or pattern.
+The collage tends to be an artful, illogical, arrangement.
+The pictures in it are about art, texture, arrangement or pattern.
 Traditional collage uses cut or torn shapes, objects and pieces laid out for overall impact.
 The individual parts have no particular value in their own right.

-The “photomontage” by comparison, is an arrangement of photos to show off a common theme in the images.
-The theme is normally presented in a logical way.
-The presentation of a photomontage can be artfully done.
-However, the use of graphic art is more appropriate than classic art.
-Remember, photos have a regular shape.
-In collage the pictures are cut or torn to fit the space.
-The use of shape influences the layout in a multiple-image picture.
-Photomontage tends to create a more organised presentation or the telling of a story.
+The photomontage by comparison, is an arrangement of photos to show off a common theme in the included pictures.
+Each separate picture has a value in its own right and in the overall scheme of the montage.
+However, the layout depends on graphic art rather than classic art.
+Remember, photos are likely to have a regular shape.
+This differs in the collage art form, where the pictures are cut or torn to fit the space.

 One way to tell if you have a photographic collage is the count of pictures involved in the final presentation.
 It will use multiple elements to create one final picture.
 Whereas, the a montage will use multiple pictures to convey its overall meaning or story (even though it may be presented on one graphic).